 Pests and Diseases that hinder Banana Farming in Kenya

-Bacterial wilt initially attacks the leaf between the three young leaves, making it turn yellowish and shrivel.
+Bacterial wilt initially attacks the leaf between the three young leaves, turning yellowish and shriveling.
 Later the other leaves wither and fall around the stem of the bananas.
-Bananas that are infected with this type of disease often have spots on the inside.
+Bananas infected with this type of disease often have spots on the inside.

 How to prevent Bacterial Wilt disease

-- Remove and burn all the affected banana trees.
+- Remove and burn all the fake banana trees.

 - Use disease-free suckers.